peterbencze/silene/README.md

 ### Create environment

-Run `pipenv install` to create a new virtual environment and install the necessary packages.
+Run `pipenv install --dev` to create a new virtual environment and install the necessary packages.

 ### Run tests